-*Top 3, Top 5 and Top 10 will be awarded based on number of entries per age, size and division.
+Top 3, Top 5 and Top 10 will be awarded based on number of entries per age, size and division.

     *Title Awards – Every All Star soloist is entered into the Title competition.
 Miss Beyond The Stars and Mr. Beyond The Stars are awarded in each age division to the highest scoring dancer in the All Star Division.
-Winners will receive a trophy, crown and jacket.
+Winners will receive a crown/hat and jacket.

     *Ultimate Awards – Given at the discretion of the judges to routines for a variety of achievements; choreography, emotional execution, precision, technique, etc.

     HIGH SCORE CASH AWARDS

     *Cash awards will be given to the first place High Score Award winners in the All Star Division when there are 5 or more routines entered in that age and size.

     Shooting Star Rising Star All Star

     Solo- N/A Solo- $75 Solo- $100

     *Props must be set up and removed in a timely fashion.
-If your dance/prop includes anything that will litter the stage you must be prepared to immediately clean the stage in less than 2 minutes.
+If your dance/prop includes anything that will litter the stage you must be prepared to clean the stage in less than 2 minutes.

     *No baby powder, liquid, hairspray, paint, glitter, or anything that could leave a residue on the stage, may be used.

     NOTE: Due to health risks we do NOT allow fog/smoke machines or strobe lights to be used during any performances.